YIJIE702/real-time-systems-mini-projects/README.md

 ---

 ## 📜 License
-This project is licensed under the [MIT License](./LICENSE).
+This project is for educational purposes under NMJ42303 - Real Time System coursework.

----

-## 🙌 Acknowledgements
-- Developed as part of **Digital Electronics course project**.
-- Thanks to instructors and teammates for valuable feedback and collaboration.

----
+You may modify and use this project for learning, but proper credit to the author is appreciated.